Alstom Traxx: Traxx Africa

-In March 2014 Transnet ordered 240 dual-voltage Traxx Africa locomotives, to be built in South Africa.
+In March 2014, Transnet ordered 240 dual-voltage Traxx Africa locomotives, to be built in South Africa.
 The first locomotive was handed over to Transnet in December 2017, with revenue service planned to begin early in 2018.
-As of December 2020, Transnet is in possession of 56 Traxx Africa locomotives.
+As of December 2020, Transnet has 56 Traxx Africa locomotives.

 Production

 All Traxx locomotives are assembled and tested at Alstom's (originally Bombardier) plant in Kassel Germany, except the DC only versions which are assembled at Vado Ligure and some Renfe Class 253, which have been assembled by Renfe in its shop in Villaverde (Madrid).

 The individual components are sourced from a variety of sites: